-In order to qualify for an R-1 Visa the applicants should:
+To qualify for an R-1 Visa the applicants should:

-After approval, the applicant must complete the form called DS -160 determined for non-immigrant visa and pay the amount specified for this type of visa.
+After approval, the applicant must complete the form called DS -160 determined for a non-immigrant visa and pay the amount specified for this type of visa.
 An appointment for the interview with the consul at the U.S. Embassy in the country concerned is set up and provides them with all information required for the application of R-1 visa to be accepted.
-After approval of the visa, the beneficiary is authorized to live and work in the United States temporarily for a period of 2 years and may also request a visa extension before the end of the set time.
-Family members may also apply for a visa called R-2 for approval, they are only permitted to reside and study in any institution within the territory, and they are not allowed to work.
+After approval of the visa, the beneficiary is authorized to live and work in the United States temporarily for two years and may also request a visa extension before the end of the set time.
+Family members may also apply for a visa called R-2 for approval, they are only permitted to reside and study in an institution within the territory, and they are not allowed to work.

 Family members of persons under this visa are also beneficiaries as they may apply for entry to the U.S. through the religious worker.
 These relatives include spouses and children less than 21 years.

 With R-1 visa beneficiaries may opt for permanent residence in the United States, they only need to meet all specifications and USCIS forms.
-(More information on the website of gallardolawyers.com in the articles on immigration, permanent residency and U.S. citizenship).
+(More information on the website of gallardolawyers.com in the articles on immigration, permanent residency, and U.S. citizenship).